nyanmyohtet/vue-materials/VueJS.md

 ## v-if, v-else, v-else-if

-- `v-if` is used to conditionally render a block.
 - The block will only be rendered if the directive's expression returns a *truthy* value.

 ```html